enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/inventory.md

 <|trick@trickster:templates|trick-id=trickster:get_item_in_slot|>

-Gives the type of item that the given slot contains.
+Returns the type of item that the given slot contains.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:other_hand|>

-Gives the type of item in the caster's other hand.
+Returns the type of item in the caster's other hand.

 ;;;;;